QUOTES-World reacts to shooting of Slovak PM Robert Fico | Politics

 "Every effort should be made to ensure that violence does not become the norm in any country, form, or sphere."
 SLOVAKIA'S ACTING PARLIAMENT SPEAKER PETER ZIGA

 "I perceive this as an attack on the principles of Slovak democracy.
 Such a horrible act has never happened in Slovak history.
 I consider it to be the result of whipped-up passions and the division of the Slovak society into two irreconcilable camps."
+HUNGARIAN PRIME MINISTER VIKTOR ORBAN

+"I was deeply shocked by the heinous attack against my friend, Prime Minister Robert Fico.
+We pray for his health and quick recovery!
+God bless him and his country!"
+POLISH PRIME MINISTER DONALD TUSK

+"Shocking news from Slovakia.
+Robert, my thoughts are with you in this very difficult moment."
 BRITISH PRIME MINISTER RISHI SUNAK

 "Shocked to hear this awful news.
 All our thoughts are with Prime Minister Fico and his family."
 AUSTRIAN CHANCELLOR KARL NEHAMMER